 2013 Margaux (barrel sample) 93p

 Tasted twice - last time in April 2014.
 Consistent notes.
 This wine is 100% C.Sauvignon was lighter than usual with smooth, silky tannin, soft fruit, polished texture.
-Normally, Grand Vin contains Merlot, but winemaking stuff didn't value the Merlot parcel in question to have quality worth putting it in Grand Vin.
+Usually, Grand Vin contains Merlot, but winemaking stuff didn't value the Merlot parcel in question to have quality worth putting it in Grand Vin.
 It went instead into Pavillon Rouge.
 So my rating is more based on reputation than on actual appearance because I think Margaux with put on weight when in the bottle.

 2012 Margaux 95-96p

 Tasted three times - last time in May 2018.
 Consistent notes.
 87% C.Sauvignon, 10% Merlot, 2% C.Franc and 1% P.Verdot.
-From barrel, this wine had very aromatic and intense black cherries on the nose, lush and seductive on the palate, refined, velvety texture, rich and with long finish.
+From barrel, this wine had very aromatic and intense black cherries on the nose, lush and seductive on the palate, refined, velvety texture, rich and with a long finish.
 In November 2015, this wine was even better, unresistible with chocolate, cocoa, fabulous nose, classy and silky everywhere.
 In top two of 1.Growths in this vintage.
 Same impression in May 2018 as in November 2015.
 Irresistible!

 2011 Margaux (barrel sample) 95-96p

 Tasted in April 2012.
 This wine offered elegance, finesse and refinement to a very high degree, velvety black cherry fruit and fat tannin, and long, long caressing finish.
-Once again an essence of class and style.
+Once again, an essence of class and style.

 2010 Margaux (barrel sample) 98-100p